Italian Wars of 1499–1504: Background

 The Italian War of 1494–1498 began when Ludovico Sforza, then Regent of Milan, invited Charles VIII of France to invade Italy, using the Angevin claim to the Kingdom of Naples as a pretext.
-This in turn was driven by the intense rivalry between Ludovico's wife, Beatrice d'Este, and that of his nephew Gian Galeazzo Sforza, son of Isabella of Aragon.
+This in turn was driven by the intense rivalry between Ludovico's wife, Beatrice d'Este, and the wife of his nephew Gian Galeazzo Sforza, Isabella of Aragon.
 Despite being the hereditary Duke of Milan, Gian Galeazzo had been sidelined by his uncle in 1481 and exiled to Pavia.
 Both women wanted to ensure their children inherited the Duchy and when Isabella's father became Alfonso II of Naples in January 1494, she asked for his help in securing their rights.
 In September Charles invaded the peninsula, which he justified by claiming he wanted to use Naples as a base for a crusade against the Ottoman Turks.

 Although Charles conquered Naples with relative ease, after his return to France, Ferdinand II of Naples quickly regained his kingdom.
 He did so with support from his distant Trastamaran relative Ferdinand II of Aragon, who as ruler of the neighbouring Kingdom of Sicily viewed French expansion in southern Italy as a threat.
 In September 1496, Ferdinand of Naples was succeeded by his uncle Frederick.